Air to Water Heat Pumps Explained: The UK's Most Popular System

 Can an air-to-water heat pump replace my combi boiler?

 Yes, but you'll need to add a hot water cylinder since combi boilers heat water on demand without a tank.
 You'll need space for the cylinder — typically a cupboard or utility room.
-The cylinder is usually 150-200 litres for a standard household.

 Will I need to change my radiators?